The Birman Legend

 It was the first time that the eyes of his master were not directed toward

-goddess and suddenly, his hair turned golden and his eyes deep blue like
+eternal goddess and suddenly, his hair turned golden and his eyes deep

-the eyes of the goddess.
-While he was turning his head south toward the
+blue like the eyes of the goddess.
+While he was turning his head south

-entrance, the four paws turned into a pure white up to that point where
+toward the entrance, the four paws turned into a pure white up to that

-they were covered by the sacred clothes.
-With a commanding look, his eyes
+point where they were covered by the sacred clothes.
+With a commanding

-turned from the south entrance to the Kittahs who understood the cat's
+look, his eyes turned from the south entrance to the Kittahs who understood

-look and immediately rushed to lock the heavy bronze doors, in which the
+the cat's look and immediately rushed to lock the heavy bronze doors,

-first robbers already appeared....
-The temple had thus been saved from
+in which the first robbers already appeared....
+The temple had thus been

-desecration and looting.
-Sinh was still sitting on the throne and on the
+saved from desecration and looting.
+Sinh was still sitting on the throne

-7th day, without moving just once and always glancing at the goddess, he
+and on the 7th day, without moving just once and always glancing at the

-died.
-He took the soul of Mun Ha with him in order to present it to the
+goddess, he died.
+He took the soul of Mun Ha with him in order to present

-goddess Tsun Kiankse, because Mun Ha did not have to live on, he was pure
+it to the goddess Tsun Kiankse, because Mun Ha did not have to live on,

-statue of the goddess in order to choose Mun Ha's successor.
-While they
+of the goddess in order to choose Mun Ha's successor.
+While they prayed,

-prayed, all cats of the monastery assembled there, too, and they all had
+all cats of the monastery assembled there, too, and they all had turned

-turned golden, with blue eyes instead of the former yellow ones and every
+golden, with blue eyes instead of the former yellow ones and every single

-single one of them had the sign of purity, the white paws.
-Silently, the
+one of them had the sign of purity, the white paws.
+Silently, the cats

-cats gathered around the youngest Kittah.
-The dead Kittahs, reincarnated
+gathered around the youngest Kittah.
+The dead Kittahs, reincarnated in

 in the monastery of Lao Tsun, it is the soul of a Kittah which has been